-The MarineKinetix Wind Turbine has become one of the most popular marine wind generators available due to its advanced technology, superior output, and its super-quiet design.
-The MarineKinetix is considered the new benchmark among serious cruisers.
-With a 30 to 50% larger swept area than the most popular marine wind generators, it is simply capable of intercepting more of the available windstream, and capturing more power, and its sophisticated charge controller displays all the data, including Amps, Watts and Volts, and assures that the power makes it safely and efficiently into your battery bank through a 2-stage smart charging process.
+The MarineKinetix Wind Turbine has become one of the most popular marine wind generators available due to its advanced technology, superior output, and super-quiet design.
+The MarineKinetix is now considered to be the benchmark among serious cruisers.
+With a 30% to 50% larger swept area than the most popular marine wind generators, it is simply capable of intercepting more of the available windstream, and capturing more power.
+Its sophisticated charge controller displays all the data, including Amps, Watts and Volts, and assures that the power makes it safely and efficiently into your battery bank through a 2-stage smart charging process.
 No need to buy extra meters, rectifiers, stop switches, or load diverters.
 These are integrated into our smart controller.
 Just add your mounting pole and the wiring to your batteries, and you are ready to start producing green energy.

 The MK4+ includes the following upgrades:

-- The Wind Generator is smaller and even lighter than the original design.
-This is accomplished with a shorter, but more upright tail, with a greater surface area, and lower polar moment, for faster, and truer wind-tracking, which lowers yaw error and improves performance in shifting winds.
+- The Wind Generator body is smaller and even lighter than the original design.
+This is accomplished with a shorter, but more upright tail, with a greater surface area, and lower polar moment, for faster, and truer wind-tracking.
+This lowers yaw error and improves performance in shifting winds.

-- A new and improved finish, which starts with a new high-pressure die-cast magnalium body, which is DACROMET pre-treated, then coated with a high-quality corrosion resistant thermoset marine powder coating.
+- A new and improved anti-corrosion marine grade finish, which starts with a new high-pressure die-cast magnalium body, which is DACROMET pre-treated, then coated with a high-quality corrosion-resistant thermoset marine powder coating.
 No other marine wind generator uses this anti-corrosion process.

 - New double yaw bearings.
 Double bearings provide a larger "wheelbase" for the yaw joint, which reduces any free play, which can contribute to vibration and noise.